External Identity Management (SSO & IDP User Sync)

 Just-in-Time (JIT) Provisioning

-If you set up Directory Sync, Copia will receive updates when you add users to the Copia application in your Identity Provider.
+If you set up Directory Sync (SCIM), Copia will receive updates when you add users to the Copia application in your Identity Provider.
 When these users attempt to register for an account or sign in with SSO, they will be redirected to your Identity Provider to log in.
 Upon successful login, an account will be created for them and they will be added to your organization.

 FAQ